-At Amazonia Lodge we also concentrate on the lodge clearing that has an enormous variety of birds including many hummingbirds such as Gould’s Jewelfront, Koepcke’s Hermit, Rufous-crested Coquette, Fork-tailed Woodnymph, Gray-breasted Sabrewing and many tanagers such as Magpie Tanager and Masked Crimson-Tanager.
+At Amazonia Lodge we also concentrate on the lodge clearing that has an enormous variety of birds including many hummingbirds such as Gould’s Jewelfront, Koepcke’s Hermit, Rufous-crested Coquette, Fork-tailed Woodnymph, Grey-breasted Sabrewing and many tanagers such as Magpie Tanager and Masked Crimson-Tanager.

 Day 4: Amazonia Lodge to Wayqecha

 Afterwards we visit the small oxbow-lake of Machu Wasi to get closer to some waterbirds.
 We need to return around mid-morning to go from Cock-of-the- Rock Lodge to the Wayqecha Cloud Forest Biological Station (2,900m) in the temperate cloud forest zone.
 We are closer to Cusco from here, and it will ensure that we have plenty time to reach Cusco, on the way.
 Machu Wasi Lake with Horned Screamer, Black-capped Donacobius and Pale-eyed Blackbird, often very close.
 Capibaras are often seen in the lake.

 The journey between Cock-the-Rock-Lodge and Wayqecha has often rewarded us with sightings of Andean Potoo.
 At Wayqecha we’ll look for Swallow-tailed Nightjar at dusk.

 Day 5: Wayqecha to Cusco

 On the way to Cusco, we don’t stop birding and visit a highland lake above San Salvador, where there are Giant Coot and Crested Duck.
 Lower down, and going into the Sacred Valley, we look for the endemic Chestnut-breasted Mountain-Finch and Bearded Mountaineer.